eninedev/eninedev.github.io/entropy/index.md

 ## Application

+1. Email your Statement of Purpose to entropy@enine.dev
+2. Click on https://eninejobs.com/x/entropy to apply
+3. Take the aptitude test
+4. Interview
+5. Offer Letter

 ### Statement of Purpose

-Email your Statement of Purpose to fresher@enine.dev.
+Email your Statement of Purpose to entropy@enine.dev.

 ⛔ WARNING<br>
 Statements of Purpose found to be written using ChatGPT or other LLMs will invalidate the application.